An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Introduction

 \section{Introduction}

-In \cite{FKSM3}, a functional analytic integral representation of the propagator of the massive Dirac equation in the non-extreme Kerr geometry outside the event horizon is derived in Boyer--Lindquist coordinates $(t, r, \theta, \varphi)$ with $t \in \mathbb{R}, r \in \mathbb{R}_{> 0}, \theta \in [0, \pi]$, and $\varphi \in [0, 2 \pi)$.
-It has been used to study the long-time behavior (including decay rates) and the escape probability of Dirac particles~\cite{FKSM2}.
-The shortcoming of this integral representation is, however, that it yields a solution of the Cauchy problem only outside the event horizon.
-In the present paper, we construct a generalized integral representation that describes the complete dynamics of Dirac particles outside, across, and inside the event horizon, up to the Cauchy horizon.
-The methods used in the derivation of our integral representation are quite different from those employed in~\cite{FKSM3}, as is now outlined.
-We work with horizon-penetrating advanced Eddington--Finkelstein-type coordinates $\bigl(\tau(t, r), r, \theta, \phi(\varphi, r)\bigr)$ \cite{R}, i.e., with an analytic extension of Boyer--Lindquist coordinates that covers both the exterior and interior black hole regions without exhibiting singularities at the horizons and features a proper coordinate time $\tau$ required, e.g., for the initial value formulation.
-Furthermore, we employ a regular Carter tetrad, that is, a symmetric Newman--Penrose null frame, which makes use of, on the one hand, the discrete time and angle reversal isometries of Kerr geometry and, on the other hand, its Petrov type.
-After computing the corresponding spin coefficients, we explicitly determine the massive Dirac equation in Hamiltonian form
+In \cite{FKSM3}, an integral spectral representation of the propagator of the massive Dirac equation in the non-extreme Kerr geometry outside the event horizon is derived in Boyer--Lindquist coordinates.
+It has been used to study the long-time behavior (including decay rates) and the escape probability of Dirac particles in rotating Kerr black hole spacetimes \cite{FKSM2}.
+The shortcoming of this integral spectral representation is, however, that it yields a solution of the associated Cauchy problem only outside the event horizon.
+In the present paper, we construct a generalized integral spectral representation that describes the complete dynamics of Dirac particles outside, across, and inside the event horizon, up to the Cauchy horizon.
+The methods used in the derivation of our integral spectral representation are quite different from those employed in \cite{FKSM3}, as is now outlined.
+We work with horizon-penetrating advanced Eddington--Finkelstein-type coordinates \cite{R}, i.e., with an analytic extension of Boyer--Lindquist coordinates that simultaneously covers both the exterior and the interior black hole region without exhibiting singularities at the horizons and features a proper time function $\tau$.
+Furthermore, we employ a regular Carter tetrad, i.e., a symmetric Newman--Penrose null frame, which reflects, on the one hand, the discrete time and angle reversal isometries of the Kerr geometry and, on the other hand, its Petrov type.
+After computing the corresponding spin coefficients by solving the first Maurer--Cartan equation of structure, we explicitly determine the massive Dirac equation in Hamiltonian form